sam rabiyah

 Shifting Power Through Counter-Narratives and Data Justice

-Co-Presenter at KADIST: Ways of Reading Symposium, sponsored by e-flux, February 2020
+KADIST: Ways of Reading Symposium, e-flux, February 2020

 Link